 Focal nodular hyperplasia

-Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver, second common benign liver lesion only to cavernous haemangiomas in frequency.
-It has characteristic radiographic features in multi-modality imaging, but some lesions may be atypical in appearance.
+Focal nodular hyperplasia (FNH) is a regenerative mass lesion of the liver and the second most common benign liver lesion (most common is cavernous haemangioma).
+Many FNHs have characteristic radiographic features in multimodality imaging, but some lesions may be atypical in appearance.
 FNHs are typically asymptomatic lesions usually requiring no treatment.

 FNH is most frequently found in young to middle-aged adults, with a strong female predilection 3-4; ~15% (range 10-20%) occur in men 7.
 Although exogenous oestrogens do not cause FNH, they have been shown to increase the size of these masses 4.
 The isolated occurrence is the commonest but in up to 20% may be multiple and could occur with other lesions such as haemangiomas, etc.